 So Why do Good Girls Love Bad Boys?

 If you feel like you have to struggle for someone to choose you, then you will keep going after men who treat you poorly.
-I heard of a story once, about a girl, who was in a relationship with a player, she complained about how he kept cheating on her and was sick of it.
+I heard of a story once about a girl, who was in a relationship with a player, she complained about how he kept cheating on her and was sick of it.
 She eventually broke up with him and moved on with her life.
 Six months down the line, she met someone else who adored her.

 As I grew and matured, I began to see the need for a good man.
 A man who would respect, honor, and love me and also be respectful to my family.
 Someone who would not demean me, or make me feel less than.
-A man who is confident in who he is.
-He doesn’t have to be sleeping around to fill a void in his heart, because he knows his identity.
+A man who is confident in who he is, he doesn’t have to be sleeping around to fill a void in his heart, because he knows his identity in Christ.

-So over to you guys!
+Over to you guys!
 What do you think?
 Should people stay in relationships where they are not respected?
 Leave your thoughts in the comments section below.
 Also remember to like, share, and subscribe, never to miss an update.

 Most of her writing has been influenced by her time spent in America, where she lived for about 11 years.
-Also, she lived in Nigeria and South Korea and currently loves traveling the world while learning about other fascinating cultures.
+Also, she has lived in Nigeria and South Korea and currently loves traveling the world while learning about other fascinating cultures.
 You can find her on all social media platforms with @eviidoghor.